Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Framework Definition and Setup

 where the scalar normalization $Z_m$ ensures $\mathbf{1}^\top \mathbf{q}_m = 1$ and $\mathbf{1}\in\mathbb{R}^C$ denotes the all-ones vector.
 The per-class $\mathbf{k} >0$ controls the sensitivity of the gate.

 The variance gate modulates ensemble predictions based on the scaled signal-to-noise ratio $\mathrm{SNR} \!=\! \mathbf{\bar{p}} \,/\, \mathbf{ks}$ and acts as a smooth reliability correction.
 This means that classes with high mean confidence and low predictive spread receive larger gate values, while classes that are uncertain or highly variable are suppressed before normalization.
+In other words, $\boldsymbol{\Gamma}$ returns a per-class reliability weight close to $1$ when the ensemble agrees confidently and close to $0$ when the ensemble is unreliable; multiplying each member distribution $\mathbf{p}_m$ by $\boldsymbol{\Gamma}$ and re-normalizing therefore preserves trusted classes while attenuating untrusted predictions before downstream uncertainty computations.
 We now examine the sensitivity of the variance gate and gated member distributions to sample mean confidence $\mathbf{\bar{p}}$, predictive spread $\boldsymbol{s}$, scaling factor $\mathbf{k}$, and its effects on gated distributions $\mathbf{q}_m$.